Explicit F\"ollmer--Schweizer decomposition and discretization with jump correction in exponential L\'evy models: Introduction

 \section{Introduction}

-This article is concerned with hedging problems in financial markets driven by exponential L\'evy processes.
+This article is concerned with hedging problems in semimartingale financial markets driven by exponential L\'evy processes.
 We investigate two problems corresponding to two typical types of risks for hedging an option.
 The first one comes from the incompleteness of the market.
 We consider the semimartingale setting and aim to determine an explicit form for the F\"ollmer--Schweizer decomposition of European type options which provides directly a \textit{closed form} for the local risk-minimizing strategies (a similar closed form expression in the martingale setting has been established in \cite{CTV05, JMP00, Ta10, Th20}).
 The second type of risk is due to the impossibility of continuously rebalancing a hedging portfolio which leads to the discrete-time hedging.
-The discretisation error we measure in weighted bounded mean oscillation spaces from which one can achieve good distributional tail estimates such as a $p$th-order polynomial decay, $p \in (2, \infty)$.
+We use an approximation scheme based on tracking jumps of the driving process, the so-called \textit{discretization with jump correction}, and measure the discretization error in weighted \textit{bounded mean oscillation} (BMO) spaces.
+This approach enables to achieve good distributional tail estimates for the error such as a $p$th-order polynomial decay, $p \in (2, \infty)$.

 Let us introduce some notations to state the main results.
 Let $T \in (0, \infty)$ be a fixed time horizon and $X = (X_t)_{t\in [0, T]}$ a L\'evy process defined on a complete filtered probability space $(\Omega, \F, \p, \bF)$, where $\bF = (\F_t)_{t\in [0, T]}$ is the augmented natural filtration of $X$ which satisfies the usual conditions (right continuity and completeness).
 Assume that $\F = \F_T$.
-Let $\sigma\gee 0$ be the coefficient of the standard Brownian component and $\nu$ the L\'evy measure of $X$ (see \cref{charac-exponent}).
+Let $\sigma\gee 0$ be the coefficient of the standard Brownian component and $\nu$ the L\'evy measure of $X$, see \eqref{charac-exponent}.
 We assume that the underlying discounted price process is modelled by the exponential $S = \e^X$.